suhail-9528/delta-demo-3.0/README.md

-this is ussing github &amp; git
+this is ussing github &amp; git. the opinion to intantion